Joost | From management trainee to social entrepreneur

 RAVE FOR HUMANITY

 I was touched by a video on social media about refugees and decided I wanted to improve the situation of those in need.
 Later that week, I was at a party and the idea came up to organize a fundraiser party: the Rave for Humanity.
 The party provides a platform for five courageous Amsterdam-based creative entrepreneurs that are dedicated in doing good for the refugees.
 All funds raised will be donated to their initiatives.
 If you are into disco, techno, house music and you want to do good, you should come party with us.
-Find out more about the event here and buy your tickets here.

 The moment I quit my job I had saved enough money to live for two months.
 Within a couple of weeks, I got a freelance job for a couple of days a week.
 I never really calculate, if something feels good I just do it.
 Of course I had to make big cuts in my spendings but I was willing to do so.
 This uncertain way of living is absolutely not suited for everyone.
 It worked out for me so I just continue living like this.